RafDevX/NodeBB-DD2391/report/report.typ

 === NodeBB Default Countermeasures
 Before discussing possible additional countermeasures, we first investigated the default countermeasures that NodeBB is configured with by default.

-In fact, NodeBB is configured by default with a setting of allowing a maximum of 5 consecutive login attempts, per user (within any time period).
+In fact, NodeBB is configured by default with a setting of allowing a maximum of 5 login attempts per hour, per user (within any time period).
 If this limit is exceeded, the user account is locked for 60 minutes.
 Successful logins reset the number of login attempts, so does the 60 minute lockout.
 Unfortunately, we could not find an explanation of this setting in the NodeBB documentation but it appears in the NodeBB admin panel under `Settings`~#sym.arrow~`Users`~#sym.arrow~`Account`~`Protection`, as can be seen in @accountSettings.

 #figure(
   image("account_settings.png", height: 20%),